ndymko/ecommerce-microservices-architecture/README.md

 ### 1. Get access token

 Send a GET request to `http://localhost:8084/api/access-token`
+The response will be a JWT token, which can be used for authorization in subsequent requests:
+`Authorization: Bearer <JWT_TOKEN>`

 ### 2. Create a product